PabloLuisMolinaBlanes/CalaLinguaAttemptI/README.md

 ## Technologies

-So far the technologies I will be using here are:
+So far the technologies I am using here are:

 * Vite (as the frontend server)
 * React with Typescript (as the main frontend codebase language)
 * TailwindCSS (as my CSS framework)
 * Node.JS (Backend run environment)
 * Express.JS (as the backend server)
-* Argon2 (or possibly bcrypt) as cryptography library
+* bcrypt as cryptography library
 * Axios to make any external requests
-* Docker (if deployed)
+* Docker/Docker Compose